Skip Navigation

 2. Identify positions of views (top, front, side, and auxiliary).

-3. Identify and describe the purpose of orthographic (three views) drawings.
+3. Identify and describe the purpose or orthographic (three views) drawings.

-9. Recognize out-of-date blueprints, and know appropriate related procedures.
+4. Recognize out-of-date blueprints and know appropriate related procedures.

-Students will be able to properly perform measurement/inspection.
+Students will be able to properly measure and inspect parts according to drawing and document specifications.

 Standard 1